Our Remote Curriculum

 School will lend laptops to pupils who do not have access to the internet.
 Additionally, when requested, pupils are able to receive printed materials/resources.

 Work will be set and monitored by the class teacher utilising a range of different providers as outlined above.
 This will be monitored, assessed and feedback provided through Class Dojo or Zoom to address any misconceptions or to extend pupils' learning.
 Opportunities will be provided for pupils' to apply new knowledge and skills.

 Engagement and Feedback

-Feedback is provided through regular communication with parents/carers regarding work submitted.
+Feedback is provided through regular communication with pupils, parents/carers regarding work submitted.
 Additionally individual feedback and tutoring is provided through either 1:1 zoom or phone calls or an offer of daily 'drop-in' sessions to support learning.

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

 We will check a child's engagement on a daily basis and inform parents of any concern.